Identify birds of prey

 Short-eared owl

 Other rare species that breed in the UK include goshawk, white-tailed eagle and long-eared owl.
-Find out more about identifying all our birds of prey on our species explorer.
+Explore all the UK's birds of prey on our species explorer.

 Are birds of prey under threat?